|Piscataqua & Balch||

 True camaraderie was fostered in those early days, as each of us strove to learn and commit new information to new purpose.
 Together, we seemed to create a new whole that was greater than the sum of its parts.
 This symbiosis the first-comers labelled, "Piscataqua," a word in their language that seemed to mean the coming together of two independent streams or rivers, to create a new entity of greater, flow, force and intent.
 To us it seemed as is we had truly come home, albeit to an occasionally strange and wondrous one!

 It was just after the autumnal equinox of that first year that our friends surprised us greatly by escorting us all to a lovely lake located in the general territory of those called Panawahpskek.
 The lake was called by the M'téoulin, "Pamole," as the aerial view of this aqueous body resembled the head of a creature of great power referred to by the same name.
 Here, on the shores of this lake we could build a settlement.
-In fact, the most exciting part of this general proposal, was to build a school, in what they had come to call the, "Urpeen," model, on a large island within the lake itself.
+In fact, the most exciting part of this general proposal, was to build a school on a large island within the lake itself.
 They proposed a training program for M'téoulin and witches/wizards that would allow focus on both branches of magical dedication, that would encourage a true and practicable Piscataqua.
 We agreed immediately, insisting only that we name the institution after the first-comers that had assisted us so warmly, and the Beothuk Academy was born.

 Several partnerships were born in the initial years of the settlement on Pamole, a town that would come to be called Cobham's Glen, after the Duchess of Gloucester, Eleanor Cobham, who had underwritten the emigration of many of the wizarding families of less fortunate means...
 Perhaps the best known of these hybrid endeavors is the firm of Piscataqua & Balch, a conglomerate of two M'téoulin families and the ancient and honorable house of Balch, known across Europe as preeminent crafters of wands with exquisite abilities.